Case Kia: Driving the Future with XR Collaboration in Car Design

 Kia Motors has always been an industry leader when it comes to implementing new and innovative tech in their design process.

-Now, with Varjo XR-1 supported by Autodesk VRED, Kia’s visualization process can move to a totally immersive photorealistic environment.
+Now, with Varjo supported by Autodesk VRED, Kia’s visualization process can move to a totally immersive photorealistic environment.
 And that means global design reviews can go from days to an hour.

 Photorealistic, real-scale and hands-on – Seeing is believing

 There’s magic happening in the Europe Design Center of Kia Motors – the South Korean automotive company.
 Thomas Unterluggauer is the center’s Creative Manager CGI.
-He’s wearing the Varjo XR-1 headset as he works on a Kia model in the studio; moving seamlessly between the real and virtual car in front of him, and making changes on the fly.
+He’s wearing the Varjo mixed reality headset as he works on a Kia model in the studio; moving seamlessly between the real and virtual car in front of him, and making changes on the fly.

 What he’s seeing and doing in the Kia studio hasn’t been possible until now.
 Welcome to the new reality.